azagaya/laigter-docs/docs/source/Introduction/intro.rst

 quite simple.
 It stores the *x*, *y*, and *z* components of the vector on the *R*, *G*, and *B* channels respectively, but with a small change.
 As a normal vector is an unitary vector (its length is equal to 1), you only need values from -1 to 1 for each axis.
-But RGB can store values from 0 to 1, so we normal map has the components of the vector scaled by 0.5, and with a 0.5 offset.
+But RGB can store values from 0 to 1, so the normal map has the components of the vector scaled by 0.5, and with a 0.5 offset.
 This causes the vector
 :math: `(0.0, 0.0, 1.0)`
 (normal vector pointing directly to screen) would transform into
 :math: `(0.5, 0.5, 1.0)`
-And this is the reazon why normal maps have that blueish color.
+, and this is the reazon why normal maps have that blueish color.

 Why chose Laigter?
 ------------------